deep1296/deep1296/README.md

 <h1 align="center">Hey there, I'm Dipak<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

 <h4>Hi there!
 I'm a MERN developer with over 1 year of experience.
 Currently, I'm working at Masai School, where I've been able to put my skills to the test and grow as a developer.
-I graduated from Masai School's MERN bootcamp in August 2022, where I was exposed to the latest technologies and best practices in web development, data structures and algorithms, and design principles. </h4>
+I graduated from Masai School's MERN bootcamp in October 2022, where I was exposed to the latest technologies and best practices in web development, data structures and algorithms, and design principles. </h4>

 <br />